-- Supply Chain and Your Values: If your company values efficiency, support and leadership (among many other traits, surely) than shouldn’t your supply chain management software help you achieve those goals?
+- Supply Chain and Your Values: If your company values efficiency, support and leadership (among many other traits, surely) then shouldn’t your software help you achieve those goals?

-- Inventories in Sync With Customer Demands: Supply chain management software will give your company greater ability to forecast what your customer wants, and will want in the future.
+- Inventories in Sync With Customer Demands: Software will give your company greater ability to forecast what your customer wants, and will want in the future.
 Meeting that demand – whatever it may be – is critical to the long-term success of an organization.
 In business, nothing stays the same.
 Don’t fall behind.

 - System Costs: More and more, supply chain management software is based on the Software as a Service (SaaS) model, which eliminates the need for in-house maintenance and expensive installations.
 The most recent innovation in this field is the use of cloud technology, which further cuts down on the need for installations and maintenance.

 - There’s never a bad time to gain better visibility and control of your supply chain.
 As I said at the outset of this post, a well-oiled supply chain will benefit your business.
 But what software will you choose to accomplish those goals?
 Of course, that’s up to you.
 But before you make your choice, ask yourself the aforementioned questions.
 Choose once, and choose correctly.
 It will mean a lot to your business.